alexaverbuch/shortestpath_bench/README.md

 ---------------------

 ### Experiment
-Originally created as a response to the incorrect data presented in [this blog post](http://istc-bigdata.org/index.php/benchmarking-graph-databases/), this experiment compares the performance of different path finding algorithm implementations in Neo4j.
+Originally created as a response to the data presented in [this blog post](http://istc-bigdata.org/index.php/benchmarking-graph-databases/), this experiment compares the performance of different path finding algorithm implementations in Neo4j.
 The start and end nodes are selected uniformly at random from across the entire node space (~4000 nodes).
 Each algorithm is run 1000 times, using different (well, randomly selected) start and end nodes each time.